 Child custody battles during divorce often become heated and contentious.
 Afterward, tensions and ill feelings can continue to fester.
 It’s bad enough when this just exists between parents, but what about when it involves the kids?
 What if your child hates living with your ex?
 What can you do?
-Can you change child custody or modify a parenting plan?
+Is there a way to modify an existing child custody arrangement?

 We all know that parents aren’t always the kids’ favorite.
 Mothers and fathers have the job of being disciplinarians and keeping them safe.
 It’s not always glamorous and fun.
-There are bound to be clashes as the custodial parent enforces the rules while the other gets to be the “fun parent.”
+There are bound to be clashes in situations where the custodial parent enforces the rules while the other gets to be the “fun parent.”

 When it comes to ruling on child custody cases, the court weighs many things.
-The overwhelming factor they consider is the best interest of the child in question.
+The overwhelming factor they consider, however, is the best interests of the child in question.
 In simple terms, that means exactly what it sounds like: where will the child be happiest and safest?